 - Ability to use outside astrophotography.
 Holidays.
 Family meetings.
 Your kid events in school.
 It's not a deal-breaker, rather a nice add-on.

 Some astrophotographers don't even plan to upgrade to a dedicated camera.
-That's totally OK, as you can produce APOD-quality pictures with DSLRs and MILCs.
+That's OK, as you can produce APOD-quality pictures with DSLRs and MILCs.
 It's a matter of preference and skill (in image acquiring and post-processing).

 Recommended DSLRs and MILCs